As Syria moves towards economic reopening, Lebanon remains stuck in cycle of crises | The National

 In February, Saudi Arabia announced a major investment package in Syria spanning energy, aviation, property and telecoms.
 The kingdom also launched an investment fund committing 7.5 billion Saudi riyals ($2 billion) to develop two airports in Aleppo.

 Saudi budget airline Flynas and the Syrian Civil Aviation Authority signed an agreement to establish Flynas Syria.
-Riyadh has become a leading backer of Syria’s leadership and its push for reconstruction.
+Riyadh has become a leading backer of Syria’s leadership and reconstruction push.

 These announcements came after the US moved to ease sanctions on Syria in December, after high-level diplomatic engagement earlier in the year, including a meeting between President Donald Trump and Syrian President Ahmad Al Shara in Washington.